Low drift and documentation

 Documented drift reduction

-Danfoil's spray technology has been tested under controlled conditions.
-In 2009, Danfoil achieved a 75% drift reduction approval from the German Julius Kühn Institute (JKI).
+Danfoil’s spraying technology has been tested under controlled conditions.
+In 2009, Danfoil received a 75% drift reduction certification from the German Julius Kühn Institute (JKI).

 The approval documents that air-assisted spraying with Danfoil can significantly reduce wind drift compared to conventional spraying systems—even when using relatively fine droplets.